tabatkins/railroad-diagrams/README.md

      └────│ some │────────╭──│ railroad diagrams │──╮───┼┤
           ╰──────╯        │  └───────────────────┘  │
                           ╰─and more────────────────╯
+(If this one looks messed up, you're probably on ChromeOS or Android, whose default monospace fonts don't include box-drawing characters, meaning it's falling back to a variable-width font for those chars.
+ I can't adjust font on GitHub READMEs, but you can make sure *your* text editor or website uses a monospace font with proper support, so it'll look great when you generate text-based diagrams yourself.
 ```

 This is a small library for generating railroad diagrams